Frances McDormand Awards

-Born on June 23, 1957 in Chicago, Illinois
+Born on June 23rd, 1957

 Single mother Josey Aimes (Charlize Theron) is part of a group of the first women to work at a local iron mine in Minnesota.
 Offended that they have to work with women, male workers at Eveleth Mines lash out at them and subject them to sexual harassment.
 Appalled by the constant stream of insults, sexually explicit language and physical abuse, Josey -- despite being cautioned against it by family and friends -- files a historic sexual harassment lawsuit.

 Set in 1973, it chronicles the funny and often poignant coming of age of 15-year-old William, an unabashed music fan who is inspired by the seminal bands of the time.
 When his love of music lands him an assignment from Rolling Stone magazine to interview the up-and-coming band Stillwater -- fronted by lead guitar Russell Hammond and lead singer Jeff Bebe William embarks on an eye-opening journey with the band's tour, despite the objections of his protective mother.

 "Fargo" is a reality-based crime drama set in Minnesota in 1987.
 Jerry Lundegaard (William H. Macy) is a car salesman in Minneapolis who has gotten himself into debt and is so desperate for money that he hires two thugs (Steve Buscemi), (Peter Stormare) to kidnap his own wife.
 Jerry will collect the ransom from her wealthy father (Harve Presnell), paying the thugs a small portion and keeping the rest to satisfy his debts.
 The scheme collapses when the thugs shoot a state trooper.

 A kindly doctor (Bruce Davison) tries to help a downsized assembly-line worker (Beau Bridges) and his starving children.